idvorkin/idvorkin.github.io/_d/ai-bestie.md

 permalink: /ai-bestie
 ---

-My best friend and I communicate over chat, 13.4/messages per day median, I have lots of chat history, and so this seemed like a super fun way to get deeper into ML.
+My best friend and I communicate over chat lots (33,60,101 messages/day P50, P75, P95).
+I have years of chat history, and so this seemed like a super fun way to get deeper into ML.
 This is created and shared with his permission.

 <!-- prettier-ignore-start -->
 <!-- vim-markdown-toc GFM -->